Speaking up for Civil Rights and confronting issues that face us.

 Racism

 Academic researchers say that race is a social construct and that there is no difference genetically between humans.
 In other words, we categorize each other by race from the differences we see in our appearances.
 One question often asked is, "can anyone from any race be a racist"?
 The answer is yes.
 Quite simply, when people see others as different than themselves, they can at times feel threatened, intimidated, fearful, uncomfortable, or even hateful because of the differences.
 It has often been told that the only people who can be racist is those that hold power.
 Although that can also be true, with the ever-changing power structure in the United States, both politically and socially, the definition of certain terms and words have also changed.
 Racism is when an individual or group believes that they are superior because of their race and discriminate based on that belief.
 Also, any individual or group, who without evidence or cause, speaks negatively, or who disparages, demeans, degrades, or is hateful to any individual or group because of their race, is considered a racist.
-If you falsely call someone a racist or any other derogatory term, you are simply being mean to that person and therefore you are the one being racist.
+If you falsely call someone a racist or any other derogatory term, you are demeaning, degrading, mean spirted, and hateful to that person, and therefore you are the one being racist.
 Remember, as we are all humans, we all have the same capability of being whatever humans do, both good and evil. Â

 Systemic Racism